rstan-dev/pp4-yoomoov/TESTING.md

   - <img src="https://github.com/rstan-dev/pp4-yoomoov/blob/main/documentation/testing/pylint_results_views.png">

   ### Automated Tests
   A total of 27 automated tests were written using django's unittest framework.
-The tests can be run by entering python3 manage.py test
+The tests can be run by entering "python3 manage.py test" into the terminal.
   Tests covered 94% of the code and included tests on:
   - Pages
   - Errors